l7mp/stunner/examples/benchmark/README.md

 ### Kubernetes measurment

 In case of a Kubernetes measurement, the output contains one or more summarized tests.
-If the script was rerun twice, two `iperf` outputs would be combined.
+In case the user reruns the script, `iperf` outputs will be appended.
 You should see an output similar to this:
 ```
 Number of concurrent turncat clients: 5
 Evaluation time: 1 sec